AmelieHeinrich/Seraph/README.md

 If you have an NVIDIA card, both backends are tested and thus work.
 If you have an AMD or Intel card, you are recommended to use the D3D12 backend.

+The Vulkan backend can be a bit finnicky depending on your GPU and is still experimental.
+You can try to use it, but if you just want to see what the renderer looks like, I recommend running the D3D12 backend.

 ## Screenshots

 ### Tiled Light Culling